xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 end
 ```

-Now the operator is ready to proceed and re-run the replace operation without using the "dry-run" keyword
+Now the operator is ready to proceed with the change.
+The replace operation is run without using the "dry-run" keyword

 ```
 RP/0/0/CPU0:iosxrv-1(config)#replace interface gigabitEthernet 0/0/0/0 with gigabitEthernet 0/0/0/2